 As an adjunct, Larry does not have an office at Evergreen.
-But he is committed to helping each student succeed and is available to consult with individual students as needed.
+But he is committed to helping each student succeed and is available to consult with individual students both on course work and on students' personal career planning whenever needed.
 We can confer by email, by phone, or in person by arrangement.